Zero paid placements. No brand can pay to rank higher on Simscanner.

 How long is a Thai tourist SIM valid?

 Under current NBTC rules, tourist SIM cards are valid for a maximum of 60 days with no top-up extension; continued use needs a fresh registration.
-Travel-eSIM plan validity is set by each brand and stays pending verification in the plans by brand table.
+Travel-eSIM plan validity is set by each brand and stays a modelled estimate in the plans by brand table.

 Can I use a Thailand eSIM in Laos, Cambodia or Malaysia?